 There’s more than one way to construct a small-cap index

-Parametric’s Custom CoreTM Strategies let investors take charge of their passive mandates.
-Since our portfolios are held as separate accounts, we have the ability to customize to the needs of the client.
+Our Custom Core® Strategies let investors take charge of their passive mandates.
+Since our portfolios are held as separate accounts, we can customize them to meet client needs.
 Investors can select from a wide range of benchmarks and then tailor their exposure to incorporate their unique objectives.

 The views expressed in these posts are those of the authors and are current only through the date stated.
 These views are subject to change at any time based upon market or other conditions, and Parametric and its affiliates disclaim any responsibility to update such views.
 These views may not be relied upon as investment advice and, because investment decisions for Parametric are based on many factors, may not be relied upon as an indication of trading intent on behalf of any Parametric strategy.
 The discussion herein is general in nature and is provided for informational purposes only.
 There is no guarantee as to its accuracy or completeness.
 Past performance is no guarantee of future results.
 All investments are subject to the risk of loss.